Azure/azure-docs-powershell-samples/azure-migrate/migrate-at-scale-vmware-agentles/Agentless VMware automation/readme.md

 TARGET_MACHINE_SIZE | Provide the SKU that the VM should use in Azure.
 To migrate a VM to D2_v2 VM in Azure, specify the value in this field as "Standard_D2_v2".
 If you use an assessment, then this value will be derived based on assessment recommendation.
 LICENSE_TYPE | Specify if you want to use Azure Hybrid Benefit for Windows Server VMs.
 Use value "WindowsServer" to take advantage of Azure Hybrid Benefit.
 Otherwise leave blank or use "NoLicenseType".
 OS_DISK_ID | Provide the OS disk ID for the VM to be migrated.
 The disk ID to be used is the unique identifier (UUID) property for the disk retrieved using the Get-AzMigrateServer cmdlet.
 The script will use the first disk of the VM as the OS disk in case no value is provided.
+DATA_DISK1_ID | Provide the ID of the Data Disk that is attached to the VM to be used in Azure.
+(If there are more than 2 Disks, use the ID of those ones that you want to use the scripts for.)
+DATA_DISK2_ID | Provide the ID of the Data Disk that is attached to the VM to be used in Azure.
+(If there are more than 2 Disks, use the ID of those ones that you want to use the scripts for.)
 TARGET_DISKTYPE | Provide the disk type to be used for all disks of the VM in Azure.
 Use 'Premium_LRS' for premium-managed disks, 'StandardSSD_LRS' for standard SSD disks and 'Standard_LRS' to use standard HDD disks.
 If you choose to use an assessment, then the script will prioritize using recommended disk types for each disk of the VM.
 If you don't use assessment or specify any value, the script will use standard HDD disks by default.
 AVAILABILITYZONE_NUMBER | Specify the availability zone number to be used for the migrated VM.
 You can leave this blank in case you don't want to use availability zones.
 AVAILABILITYSET_NAME | Specify the name of the availability set to be used for the migrated VM.
 You can leave this blank in case you don't want to use availability set.
 TURNOFF_SOURCESERVER | Specify 'Y' if you want to turn off source VM at the time of migration.
 Use 'N' otherwise.
 If left blank, then the script assumes the value as 'N'.
 TESTMIGRATE_VNET_NAME | Specify the name of the virtual network to be used for test migration.
+UPDATED_TAG_KEY | Provide the name for the tag that needs to be updated for the VM to use in Azure.
+If there is more than one name, you can add multiple names in the same column separated by comma.
+UPDATED_TAG_VALUE | Provide the value for the tag that needs to be updated for the VM to use in Azure.
+If there are more than one value, you can add multiple values in the same column separated by comma.
+(The number of names and values should be same.)
+UPDATED_TAG_OPERATION | Specify the operation to be performed on the tag.
+Use "Merge" to mege the tag, "Delete" to delete the tag, or "Replace" to replace the tag.
+UPDATED_VM_TAG_KEY | Provide the name for the Virtual Machine Tag that needs to be updated for the VM to use in Azure.
+If there is more than one name, you can add multiple keys in the same column separated by comma.
+UPDATED_VM_TAG_VALUE | Provide the value for the Virtual Machine Tag that needs to be updated for the VM to use in Azure.
+If there are more than one value, you can add multiple values in the same column separated by comma.
+(The number of keys and values should be same.)
+UPDATED_VM_TAG_OPERATION | Specify the operation to be performed on the Virtual Machine tag.
+Use "Merge" to mege the tag, "Delete" to delete the tag, or "Replace" to replace the tag.
+UPDATED_DISK_TAG_KEY | Provide the name for the Disk Tag that needs to be updated for the VM to use in Azure.
+If there is more than one name, you can add multiple keys in the same column separated by comma.
+UPDATED_DISK_TAG_VALUE | Provide the value for the Disk Tag that needs to be updated for the VM to use in Azure.
+If there are more than one value, you can add multiple values in the same column separated by comma.
+(The number of names and values should be same.)
+UPDATED_DISK_TAG_OPERATION | Specify the operation to be performed on the Disk tag.
+Use "Merge" to mege the tag, "Delete" to delete the tag, or "Replace" to replace the tag.
+UPDATED_NIC_TAG_KEY | Provide the name for the NIC Tag that needs to be updated for the VM to use in Azure.
+If there is more than one name, you can add multiple keys in the same column separated by comma.
+UPDATED_NIC_TAG_VALUE | Provide the value for the NIC Tag that needs to be updated for the VM to use in Azure.
+If there are more than one value, you can add multiple values in the same column separated by comma.
+(The number of names and values should be same.)
+UPDATED_NIC_TAG_OPERATION | Specify the operation to be performed on the NIC tag.
+Use "Merge" to mege the tag, "Delete" to delete the tag, or "Replace" to replace the tag.
 UPDATED_TARGET_RESOURCE_GROUP_NAME | If you want to update the resource group to be used by the migrated VM in Azure, then specify the name of the Azure resource group, else leave blank.
 UPDATED_TARGET_VNET_NAME | If you want to update the Virtual Network to be used by the migrated VM in Azure, then specify the name of the Azure Virtual Network, else leave blank.
 UPDATED_TARGET_MACHINE_NAME | If you want to update the name to be used by the migrated VM in Azure, then specify the new name to be used, else leave blank.
+UPDATED_TARGET_DISK_NAME | If you want to update the name to be used by the migrated VM in Azure for the disk, then specify the new name to be used, else leave blank.
+UPDATED_TARGET_OS_DISK_NAME | If you want to update the name to be used by the migrated VM in Azure for the OS disk, then specify the new name to be used, else leave blank.
+UPDATED_TARGET_DATA_DISK1_NAME | If you want to update the name to be used by the migrated VM in Azure for the data disk, then specify the new name to be used, else leave blank.
+(Only that Disk will be updated which is specified in the Data Disk1 ID.)
+UPDATED_TARGET_DATA_DISK2_NAME | If you want to update the name to be used by the migrated VM in Azure for the data disk, then specify the new name to be used, else leave blank.
+(Only that Disk will be updated which is specified in the Data Disk2 ID.)
 UPDATED_TARGET_MACHINE_SIZE | If you want to update the SKU to be used by the migrated VM in Azure, then specify the new SKU to be used, else leave blank.
 UPDATED_AVAILABILITYZONE_NUMBER | If you want to update the availability zone to be used by the migrated VM in Azure, then specify the new availability zone to be used, else leave blank.
 UPDATED_AVAILABILITYSET_NAME | If you want to update the availability set to be used by the migrated VM in Azure, then specify the new availability set to be used, else leave blank.
 UPDATE_NIC1_ID | Specify the ID of the NIC to be updated.
 If left blank, then the script assumes the value to be the first NIC of the discovered VM.
 If you don't want to update the NIC of the VM, then leave all the fields containing NIC name blank.
+UPDATED_TARGET_NIC1_NAME | Specify the name to be used for this NIC on the migrated VM.
+Leave blank if you don't want to update.
 UPDATED_TARGET_NIC1_SELECTIONTYPE | Specify the value to be used for this NIC.
 Use "Primary","Secondary" or "DoNotCreate" to specify if this NIC should be the primary, secondary, or should not be created on the migrated VM.
 Only one NIC can be specified as the primary NIC for the VM.
 Leave blank if you don't want to update.
 UPDATED_TARGET_NIC1_SUBNET_NAME | Specify the name of the subnet to use for the NIC on the migrated VM.
 Leave blank if you don't want to update.
 UPDATED_TARGET_NIC1_IP | Specify the IPv4 address to be used by the NIC on the migrated VM if you want to use static IP.
 Use "auto" if you want to automatically assign the IP.
 Leave blank if you don't want to update.
+UPDATED_TARGET_NIC1_TEST_IP | Specify the IPv4 address to be used by the NIC on the test migrated VM if you want to use static IP.
+UPDATED_TARGET_NIC1_TEST_SUBNET_NAME | Specify the name of the subnet to use for the NIC on the test migrated VM.
 UPDATE_NIC2_ID | Specify the ID of the NIC to be updated.
 If left blank, then the script assumes the value to be the second NIC of the discovered VM.
 If you don't want to update the NIC of the VM, then leave all the fields containing NIC name blank.
+UPDATED_TARGET_NIC2_NAME | Specify the name to be used for this NIC on the migrated VM.
+Leave blank if you don't want to update.
 UPDATED_TARGET_NIC2_SELECTIONTYPE | Specify the value to be used for this NIC.
 Use "Primary","Secondary" or "DoNotCreate" to specify if this NIC should be the primary, secondary, or should not be created on the migrated VM.
 Only one NIC can be specified as the primary NIC for the VM.
 Leave blank if you don't want to update.
 UPDATED_TARGET_NIC2_SUBNET_NAME | Specify the name of the subnet to use for the NIC on the migrated VM.
 Leave blank if you don't want to update.
 UPDATED_TARGET_NIC2_IP | Specify the IPv4 address to be used by the NIC on the migrated VM if you want to use static IP.
 Use "auto" if you want to automatically assign the IP.
 Leave blank if you don't want to update.
+UPDATED_TARGET_NIC2_TEST_IP | Specify the IPv4 address to be used by the NIC on the test migrated VM if you want to use static IP.
+UPDATED_TARGET_NIC2_TEST_SUBNET_NAME | Specify the name of the subnet to use for the NIC on the test migrated VM.
 OK_TO_UPDATE | Use 'Y' to indicate whether the VM properties need to be updated when you run the AzMigrate_UpdateMachineProperties script.
 Use 'N' or leave blank otherwise.
 OK_TO_MIGRATE | Use 'Y' to indicate whether the VM should be migrated when you run the AzMigrate_StartMigration script.
 Use 'N' or leave blank if you don't want to migrate the VM.
 OK_TO_USE_ASSESSMENT | Use 'Y' to indicate whether the VM should start replication using assessment recommendations when you run the AzMigrate_StartReplication script.
 This will override the TARGET_MACHINE_SIZE and TARGET_DISKTYPE values in the csv file.
 Use 'N' or leave blank if you don't want to use assessment recommendations.